Phlobaphene

-Phlobaphenes (or phlobaphens, CAS No.:71663-19-9) are reddish, alcohol-soluble and water-insoluble phenolic substances.
+Phlobaphenes (or phlobaphens) are reddish, alcohol-soluble and water-insoluble phenolic substances.
 They can be extracted from plants, or be the result from treatment of tannin extracts with mineral acids (tanner's red).
 The name phlobaphen come from the Greek roots φλoιὀς (phloios) meaning bark and βαφή (baphe) meaning dye.

 No biological activities have currently been reported for phlobaphenes.
-Phlobaphenes from hawthorn fruits (Fructus Crataegi) may have a specific action on the coronary circulation.
 They are converted into humins in soils.

 Naturally formed phlobaphenes

 Natural phlobaphenes are the common bark, pericarp, cob glume and seed coat (testa) pigments.
 They have not been found in flowers, unless the brown and black pigments in the involucrum of certain compositae are found to be of the phlobaphene type.

 In bark, phlobaphenes accumulate in the phellem layer of cork cambium, part of the suberin mixture.

 Occurrences

 Many cinchona barks contain a particular tannin, cinchotannic acid, which by oxidation rapidly yields a dark-coloured phlobaphene called red cinchonic, cinchono-fulvic acid or cinchona red.

 They are common in redwoods barks like Sequoia sempervirens or in oak barks where the chief constituent, quercitannic acid, a molecule also present in quercitron, is an unstable substance, having a tendency to give off water to form anhydrides (phlobaphenes), one of which is called oak-red (C28H22O11).

 Cuscuta europaea L., the European dodder, is reported to contain 30,000 ppm in the root.

 Phlobaphenes can be extracted from the root of the common tormentil (Potentilla erecta) as tormentil red.

-Phlobaphens can be found in the kola nut (where they are called kola red), chocolate liquor (called cocoa red) or in the red skins or testa of the peanut.
-They are also reported in the fruits of the genus Crataegus (Fructus Crataegi)or can be extracted from hop flowers.
+Phlobaphens can be found in the kola nut (where they are called kola red), chocolate liquor (called cocoa red), or in the red skins or testa of the peanut.
+They are also reported in the fruits of the genus Crataegus (Fructus Crataegi) or can be extracted from hop flowers.

 The chief constituent of kino is kinotannic acid, of which it contains 70 to 80 per cent.
 It also contains kino red, a phlobaphene produced from kinotannic acid by oxidation.

 Phlobaphenes are not present in the model plant Arabidopsis thaliana but can be studied as the pigment responsible for the red color in some monocot cereals, including wheat, maize or sorghum.